Office of Research

 Letters of Recommendation

-The nominee shall request a letter of recommendation from two faculty members and three current or former students.
+The nominee shall request a letter of recommendation from two faculty members (at least one current Tennessee Tech faculty member) and three current or former Tennessee Tech students.
 The letters should be submitted as part of the requested background materials.

 Materials Requested from Nominees